Dave-lab12/Dave-lab12/README.md

 Here are some ideas to get you started:
 -->
 <!-- - 🔭 I’m currently working on m -->
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Mobile Development
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->